Esther Park (physician): Study and career

 Esther Pak graduated from a one-year school in New York where she studied Latin, physics and mathematics.
 In 1900, Park graduated from the Women's Medical College of Baltimore, as the first Korean woman to earn a medical degree in the United States.
 Her husband supported Pak's medical education, but he died from tuberculosis, half a year before her graduation.

 After obtaining her degree, Pak returned to Korea and settled in the first female hospital in the country, Bogu-yogwan (Korean: 보구 여관; Hanja: 普救女館), in Jeongdon, Seoul.
 For ten months of work there, Dr. Pak helped more than 3,000 patients, and then in 1901 moved to Pyongyang, where Dr. Hall established a new hospital.
 Pak traveled all around Korea, including during the cholera epidemic, helping patients free of charge.
 In addition to the main work, she also conducted educational and teaching activities, teaching the first generation of Korean female doctors.
-Pak lead public lectures in which she emphasized the importance of health education and education for women, and promoted Christianity.
+Pak led public lectures in which she emphasized the importance of health education and education for women, and promoted Christianity.

 Esther Pak died of tuberculosis in April 1910, at the age of 34 years.